Possession of a Firearm

 The victim's pickup truck that tailed off the side of the highway following the murder

-Although Joey had been seen in his pickup truck, prosecutors argued that he met up with his friend Mark Free, switched from his white truck to the small, blue Honda, drove down to around Floyd College to either wait for or intercept Isaac as he drove home from college, engaged in aggressive driving with Dawkins, and then shot Dawkins through the back window of Dawkins truck while driving at 55+ miles per hour (and talking on the phone to his girlfriend Aislynn).
+Although Joey had been seen leaving home in his pickup truck, the State theorized that he met up with his friend Mark Free, switched from his white truck to the small, blue Honda, drove down to around Floyd College to either wait for or intercept Isaac as he drove home from college, engaged in aggressive driving with Dawkins, and then shot Dawkins through the back window of Dawkins’ truck while driving at 55+ miles per hour (and talking on the phone to his girlfriend Aislinn).
 According to the State, Joey then switched cars again and drove to his girlfriend’s house in Cedartown, where he arrived in his white truck.
+According to the State, Joey accomplished all of this in 45 minutes–the amount of time it would take him to drive straight from his house to his girlfriend’s house in Cedartown.

 There was another major problem with the State’s theory.
-It is undisputed that Joey was using his cell phone in the time frame before, during and after the crime.
+It is undisputed that Joey was using his cell phone in the time frame before, during, and after the crime.
 Cell phone and cell tower records, and expert testimony, placed him miles from the scene of the crime at the time of the shooting.
-He would have to travel a minimum distance of 8.2 miles in an absolute minimum of 4 minutes and 30 seconds - an average speed of at least 109 miles per hour, and likely much, much faster if every possible variable were not interpreted most favorably to the State.
-Still, Joey sits in prison as GIP and pro-bono counsel, Ben Goldberg, fight to prove his innocence.
-You can hear Joey’s story on the second season of the Undisclosed podcast.